dmlc/treelite/docs/install.rst

 .. code-block:: bash

+  # Install treelite
   cd python
+  python3 setup.py install --user
+  # Install treelite_runtime
+  cd ../runtime/python
-  python setup.py develop --user
+  python3 setup.py install --user

-.. note:: Recompiling treelite
+.. note:: Recompiling Treelite

-  Every time the C++ portion of treelite gets re-compiled, the Python package must be re-installed for the new library to take effect.
+  Every time the C++ portion of Treelite gets re-compiled, the Python package must be re-installed for the new library to take effect.

-**3. Set the environment variable PYTHONPATH to locate treelite package**
+**3. Set the environment variable PYTHONPATH to locate Treelite package**

-Only set the environment variable ``PYTHONPATH`` to tell Python where to find the treelite package.
+Only set the environment variable ``PYTHONPATH`` to tell Python where to find the Treelite package.
 This is useful for developers, as any changes made to C++ code will be immediately visible to Python side without re-running ``setup.py``.

 .. code-block:: bash

-  export PYTHONPATH=path/to/treelite/python
+  export PYTHONPATH=/path/to/treelite/python:/path/to/treelite/runtime/python
-  python          # enter interactive session
+  python3          # enter interactive session